Observation of the charged-particle multiplicity dependence of $\sigma_{\psi(2S)} / \sigma_{\text{J}/\psi}$ in pPb collisions at 8.16 TeV: Abstract

 Candidates are separated into two classes with an enriched fraction of either prompt or nonprompt charmonia, based on whether the dimuon secondary \diMu vertex displacement from the primary collision vertex falls below (for prompt) or above (for nonprompt) a set threshold determined from simulation.
 For each class, the yields of \PJGy and \PGyP{2S} mesons are calculated by performing an unbinned maximum likelihood fit of the dimuon invariant mass distribution in the range $2.5 < m_{\diMu} < 4.3\GeV$.
 Cross-contamination between the two classes of candidates is corrected using a method similar to that of Refs.~\cite{CMS:2014vjg,CMS:2016wgo,CMS:2018gbb}, with nonprompt contamination estimated to be approximately 5\% for \PJGy and 8\% for \PGyP{2S} candidates, respectively.
 Details on the prompt and nonprompt vector meson separation, the invariant mass fitting procedure, and examples of invariant mass peaks are provided in \appname~\ref{app:YieldExtraction}.

 The systematic uncertainty in the prompt and nonprompt separation procedure is evaluated by calculating the difference between the prompt and nonprompt meson yields with and without correction for residual contamination.
 It is below 1 and 2\% for the prompt and nonprompt double ratios, respectively.
-The systematic uncertainty associated with the invariant mass fitting procedure includes three components: variations in the signal function, background function, and signal function parameterization.
+The systematic uncertainty associated with the invariant mass fitting procedure includes three components: the choice of the signal function, variations of MC-based fit constraints, and changes of the background function.
 The total systematic uncertainties associated with the fitting procedure on the double ratio remain below 1 and 2\% for the prompt and nonprompt double ratio, respectively, with details of the procedure provided in \appname~\ref{app:YieldExtraction}.
 The statistical uncertainties in the MC sample used to calculate candidate reconstruction efficiencies are propagated to the final result as systematic uncertainties and amount to 0.5\% in the prompt and 1\% in the nonprompt ratio, respectively.
 Finally, the systematic uncertainty due to variations in the pileup filter~\cite{CMS:2017lrw,CMS:2017kcs} amounts to 0.5\%.
 Uncertainties associated with the muon trigger and muon identification efficiencies, calculated with the T\&P method, are found to be negligible as a result of the cancellation effect inherent in the normalized ratio observable.
 Similarly, systematic uncertainties related to the variation of the dimuon \pt and \Ntroff spectrum reweighting functions are found to be negligible.
 Systematic uncertainties from different sources are added in quadrature to estimate the overall systematic uncertainty.
 When evaluating the systematic uncertainties, variations are made simultaneously for both \PJGy and \PGyP{2S} candidates to ensure that correlations between the two are appropriately taken into account.
 The total systematic uncertainty for the inclusive \yCM selection is 1--2 (2--4)\% for prompt (nonprompt) charmonia across all multiplicity ranges studied, and extends up to 4 (8)\% when examining prompt (nonprompt) mesons in the highest multiplicity range and the rapidity range $-2.865 < \yCM < -2$.